-- (a) If a proceeding is brought for the reason that the respondent is a minor, after a hearing on the petition, upon finding that the appointment of a conservator or other protective order is in the best interest of the minor, the court shall make an appointment or other appropriate protective order. - (b) If a proceeding is brought for reasons other than age, after a hearing on the petition, upon finding that a basis exists for a conservatorship or other protective order, the court shall make the least restrictive order consistent with its findings.
-The court shall make orders necessitated by the protected person's limitations and demonstrated needs, including appointive and other orders that will encourage the development of maximum self-reliance and independence of the protected person.
+(a) If a proceeding is brought for the reason that the respondent is a minor, after a hearing on the petition, upon finding that the appointment of a conservator or other protective order is in the best interest of the minor, the court shall make an appointment or other appropriate protective order.

+(b) If a proceeding is brought for reasons other than age, after a hearing on the petition, upon finding that a basis exists for a conservatorship or other protective order, the court shall make the least restrictive order consistent with its findings.
+The court, shall make orders necessitated by the protected person's limitations and demonstrated needs, including appointive and other orders that will encourage the development of maximum self-reliance and independence of the protected person.

-- (c) Within 14 days after an appointment, the conservator shall mail a copy of the order of appointment, together with a statement of the right to seek termination or modification, to the protected person, if the protected person has attained 14 years of age and is not missing, detained, or unable to return to the United States, and to all other persons given notice of the petition. - (d) The appointment of a conservator or the entry of another protective order is not a determination of incapacity of the protected person.
+(c) Within 14 days after an appointment, the conservator shall mail a copy of the order of appointment, together with a statement of the right to seek termination or modification, to the protected person, if the protected person has attained 14 years of age and is not missing, detained, or unable to return to the United States, and to all other persons given notice of the petition.

+(d) The appointment of a conservator or the entry of other

+protective order is not a determination of incapacity of the protected person.

-The court, in granting the conservatorship, shall in its order, grant the conservator only those powers needed for the conservator to exercise.
-The court must ensure in its order that the protected person's self-reliance and independence are maximized.
+The court, in granting the conservatorship, shall give the conservator only those powers needed and ensure in its order that the protected person's self-reliance and independence are maximized.